-When we arrived at Dr Hassan’s office, Basher was coughing white foamish liquid every 20-40 seconds and his nose was entirely crusted over with phlegm.
+When we arrived at the vet’s office, Basher was coughing white foamish liquid every 20-40 seconds and his nose was entirely crusted over with phlegm.
 Fortunately, he did not have any neurological signs, so he was eligible for the serum treatment.
 We were told we could pick him up in 24 hours, after the 3rd injection would be made.

 24 hours later, we went to pick Basher up from the vet’s office.
 His coat was much shinier, and he was not coughing.
-His nose, which Dr. Hassan had cleaned when we brought him in was clear (and the Dr. assured me he had not touched his nose since then!)
 The biggest difference came when we went to lift Basher into the SUV for the ride home.
 As we went to lift him in, he jumped right in!
 This would have been impossible for him 24 hours earlier!

 It’s been 2 and a half weeks since his treatment and we have gotten to see the dog that Basher truly is – an energetic happy member of our family who lets my daughter pat him (as gently as a toddler can pat!) and loves to go for car rides to anywhere the family goes.
 2 days ago, we took him to the dog park for the first time where he outran a 5 month old Staffordshire Terrier puppy, with nary a cough to be seen or heard!